An intersectional framework for counterfactual fairness in risk prediction

 \section{Identification}

-Existing work \cite{mishlerFairnessRiskAssessment2021a} has shown that the counterfactual error rates of a binary predictor $S$ can be identified for a single binary protected characteristic, $A$, under standard causal inference assumptions.
-We make these same assumptions, substituting the protected characteristic vector $\bm{A}$ for the single characteristic $A$.
-Let $\bm{X}$ be a vector of observed covariates.
-Define the propensity score function for a given protected group as $\pi = \mathbb{P}(D=1 | A, \bm{X}, S)$.
-Then the assumptions for identification of $cFPR(S,\bm{a})$ and $cFNR(S,\bm{a})$ are:
+Existing work by \cite{mishlerFairnessRiskAssessment2021a} has shown that the counterfactual error rates of a binary prediction $S$ can be identified for a single binary protected characteristic, $A$, under the standard causal inference assumptions of consistency, positivity, and ignorability.
+We make these same assumptions, substituting the vector $\bm{A}$ for the single protected characteristic $A$.